yoadin/yoadin/README.md

 ### 🛠️ **Technologies I'm Learning**
 - Java
 - Git and GitHub
+- PHP
+- HTML, CSS, Javascript

 ---

 ### 🌟 **What I'm Working On**
-- A small Java project to sharpen my skills
+- A small C project to sharpen my skills
-- A small HTML project to build my skills
+- A small PHP project to build my skills
 - Exploring creative ways to make learning fun

 ---